CWood-sdf/spaceport.nvim/README.md

 The tag system when properly used can make it so that you can get to your most used projects in less than half a second.

+On top of this, some projects can be bookmarked (as defined in your config), making them only one keystroke away

 ## Installation

 <details>